Today I’m sharing Easy Watercolor Christmas Cards that even beginners can easily make at home! Easy VIDEO tutorial + template included

 You can use any kind of watercolor set you own already to paint this holiday card really.
 There is something about that watercolored effect that adds a great touch of handmade to your cards!

-I am making my cards from these pre-made pre-scored Watercolor cards.
+I am making my cards from these pre-made pre-scored cards.
 These are by Strathmore and come with matching envelopes and I really LOVE the quality of this product.
-For my no-line coloring, I am going to be using the Cricut Bright pad as I mentioned before.
+For my no-line coloring, I am going to be using a Lightbox as I mentioned before.
 For my watercoloring today I am using my Tombow Dual Brush pens.
 These are water-based markers that are so much fun to watercolor with!

 Watercolor Christmas Cards Tutorial:

 Download and print the template I have below.
-Next tape the template beneath your watercolor paper (watercolor paper works best for this!)
+Next using masking tape, affix the template beneath your watercolor paper (watercolor paper works best for this!)

 The design of these hand painted Watercolor Christmas cards could easily be freehanded but to make sure everything is centered and aligned on the card I prefer to use the Cricut Bright Pad.

-I’ve printed my template onto a regular printer paper and now I am centering it beneath my card using the light pad.
+I’ve printed my template onto a regular printer paper and now I am centering it beneath my card using the lightbox.
 I am going to tape this into place using my tape and I am adding a 1/4 inch border all around the card front while doing so.

 And here is the finished product!
-I hope you enjoyed these hand painted watercolor Christmas cards today!
-The Cricut bright pad makes it so easy to trace over the tree design and color it in.
-And honestly, watercoloring is so relaxing during this busy festive season!
+I hope you enjoyed these hand-painted watercolor Christmas cards today!
+The Lightbox makes it easy to trace over the tree design and color it in.
+And honestly, watercolor is so relaxing during this busy festive season!

 Tips and Tricks: